-Equity Mutual Funds: This investment category consists of open-ended mutual funds that are registered with the Securities and Exchange Commission (SEC).
+Equity Mutual Funds: Equity Mutual Funds consist of open-ended mutual funds that are registered with the Securities and Exchange Commission (SEC).
 These mutual funds publish a daily NAV and transact at that price.
 The mutual funds held in equities are deemed to be actively traded and support classification of the fair value measurement as Level 1 in the fair value hierarchy.